AlQaholic007/hydrabot/docs/deployment.md

 ## Deploy manager

-Hydrab0t lets you trigger deployments based on a label given to a PR.
+Hydrabot automates deployment management for your repositories by letting you trigger deployments based on a label given to a PR.

 ### How it works?

-Hydrab0t lets you create a deployment on Github by setting a certain label on your pull requests.
+Hydrabot 🤖 lets you create a deployment on Github by setting a certain label on your pull requests.
 This deployment generates a webhook that a 3rd party app can then listen to and carry out the deployment for you.
 Check GitHub's [deployment API](https://developer.github.com/v3/repos/deployments/) for more information.

 <details id="below"><summary>🔖 See Playbook</summary>
   <p>